shridhar-tl/jira-assistant/README.md

 The most popular issues and the one with proper description and scenarios are addressed first.
 So don't forget to provide all the necessary descriptions / screenshots which is required by the developers to resolve it.

+## How safe is the data handled by JiraAssistant?
+When it comes to security, first thing to clear is, Jira Assistant does not capture or store your credentials.
+It only captures your Jira server url provided by you and it fetches your profile information like email address, user name and timezone from Jira and store it in browsers cache.
+To connect to Jira server, it just uses your browsers authentication with Jira.

+## What information is collected by developer from users of Jira Assistant?
+We use Google analytics to capture which module of the tool is being used much by users and that too only in aggregate based on country.
+No other personal information like email id, company or jira server url is collected by developer.
+Only when you try to contact us, we get your email address just to responed you back.
+So all your personal informations are safe in your browser cache and is not sent anywhere outside of your browser by this tool.

+Note: Jira Assistant or its developer is not responsible if some other malicious software installed by you captures these details from your cache.
+Hence it is the responsibility of users to be safe when installing softwares.

+## Licence Aggrement
+Jira Assistant is a free software and anyone is free to use it for personal or commercial purpose.
+But you are authorized only to use this software.
+Any kind of changes or distribution of this software is not allowed.
+This software is provided as is without any warrenty and developer of this software is not responsible for any kind of loss incurred while using or mis-using this software.

 ## Features available in "Jira Assist"

 ### Dashboard